AlstonXiao/SKD/README.md

-# SKD Game Develop Group
+# SKD Game Develop Team
 <p style="color:grey">Note: We are not using github to do version control so the the version on Github may not be the latest version</p>

 ![Chapter one of the game (In development)](./Github_ReadME_Source/Game_Overview.png)